GoodWebDev88/RSS-Server/docs/en/developers/03_Backend/05_Extensions.md

 ?>
 ```

-Note: as a general rule, the shortened form (`_url()`) should be used in views, while the long form (`Minz_Url::display()`) should be used in controllers.
+Note: as a general rule, the shortened form (`_url()`) should be used in views, while the long form (`Base_Url::display()`) should be used in controllers.

 ### Redirections

 It is often necessary to redirect a user to another page.
-To do so, the `Minz_Request` class offers another useful method: `forward()`.
+To do so, the `Base_Request` class offers another useful method: `forward()`.
 This method takes the same URL format as the one seen just before as its argument.

 Code example: